calacademy-research/galapagos_island_mapper/readme.md

 ## Run

 You'll need a dump of Galapagos data from GBIF first.
+Edit `config.ini` if necessary to point at the desired data file.

-    ./analyze.sh data/locality_only.tsv
+    ./analyze.sh